Association for University

 Submit your work using our online form: https://forms.gle/Rfi7dBZt2S16z99X9

-Include an abstract or brief description of your paper, project, or other work you would like to present.
+Include a brief description of your paper, project, or other work you would like to present.
 Multiple ideas may be submitted.

 Who Should Participate?